sourcebots/docs/content/api/vision/coordinates.md

 - `x` - the x coordinate, positive in the right direction.
 - `y` - the y coordinate, positive in the up direction.
-- `z` - the z coordinate, defined as the distance forwards in front of the camera.
+- `z` - the z coordinate, the distance forwards in front of the camera.

 For example, if `x`, `y` and `z` were `0`, `0` and `1` respectively, the marker would be one metre directly in front of the camera.